LassoSoft/LassoGuide/lasso_guide_source/language/error-handling.rst

 The various parts of the stack can be accessed using the ``error_…`` methods.

-While the standard error report is great for developers, it is meaningless for vistors to your website.
+While the standard error report is great for developers, it is meaningless for visitors to your website.
 A custom error page can be defined to be displayed to a site visitor rather than Lasso's built-in error report.
 The error message displayed on a custom error page will depend on the Lasso code used on the custom page.